IngmarEckhardt/dwarfOS/README.md

 ## Usage

 The description of usage is provided in `main.c` and `setup.c` with an ample number of comments aimed at aiding beginners.
+Further Example how to include dOS into a project as a git submodule with using its own CMakelists with library build option is provided in the repository `Dwarf-Example`.

 ## Contributing